HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 ### Circular molecules

-**The proposal has been ACCEPCTED for circular reference sequences** HGVS nomenclature assumes reference sequences are linear.
+**The proposal has been ACCEPTED for circular reference sequences** HGVS nomenclature assumes reference sequences are linear.
 However, the mitochondrial genome and many other DNA molecules (plasmids, viral genomes) are circular.
 How should one describe a variant involving the "first" and "last" nucleotides of the circular molecule?
-For now the suggestion is to describe the variant as m.[1del;16569del].
-The question is whether m.16569_1del should be allowed (NOTE: includes an exception to the rule that in Y_Xdel X should be smaller then Y).
+For now, the suggestion is to describe the variant as m.[1del;16569del].
+The question is whether m.16569_1del should be allowed (NOTE: includes an exception to the rule that in Y_Xdel X should be smaller than Y).
 Do you have a suggestion??

 <a id="imperfectcopy"></a>